openvinotoolkit/anomalib/README.md

 pip install anomalib
 ```

 This will install Anomalib CLI using the [dependencies](/pyproject.toml) in the `pyproject.toml` file.
-Anomalib CLI is a command line interface for training, inference, benchmarking, and hyperparameter optimization.
+Anomalib CLI is a command-line interface for training, inference, benchmarking, and hyperparameter optimization.
 If you want to use the library as a Python package, you can install the library with the following command:

 ```bash
 # Get help for the installation arguments